Leadership and Staff

 Now, she has scaled back her active involvement at GRG to several hours a week, with A focus on financial matters and consulting to the president.
 She is quite busy with her two wonderful grandchildren, Violet and Blaze, reading, traveling, volunteering, and is also a grandma to two dogs (a big surprise to those who knew Irene as ‘not a dog person.’)

-Colleen F. Manning, Ph.D. assumed the role of GRG President in October 2023.
+Colleen F. Manning, Ph.D., President.
+She assumed this role October 2023.
 In 1993, Colleen answered an ad from then Sierra Research Associates (soon to be Goodman Research Group) for a field researcher and GRG has been her professional home ever since.
 For 30 years, she has worked closely alongside Irene, first as a mentee and then as a partner in growing and shaping the business into what it is today.

 In her new role, Colleen will balance strategic vision, client engagement, business development, and operational leadership to drive the firm’s success and impact.
 She also looks forward to seeing that cherished GRG traditions, such as annual pumpkin carving parties and designing clever holiday cards, continue.
 She will continue to work closely with select clients.
 She takes special interest in evaluating complex, multi-site portfolios as well as programs seeking to further their commitment to diversity, equity, inclusion, and accessibility.
 Clients appreciate her deep thought partnership and creativity and GRG staff members value her problem-solving skills and “grace-under-pressure” personality.